How to spend the day visiting the capital of Malta

 10. Visit Caffè Cordina and try local food

 Located in an old palazzo in the bustling Republic Street of Valletta, Caffe Cordina is not a simple cafeteria – restaurant where to eat or sip a drink, but it is an institution.
-Founded in 1837, Caffè Cordina has a long history behind, and the elegant ceiling gives you an idea of the historical place you are visiting.
+Founded in 1837, Caffè Cordina has a long history behind it, and the elegant ceiling gives you an idea of the historical place you are visiting.

 During your visit to the capital Valletta while you are strolling around, don’t miss to try some typical local food such as bruschetta, pastizzi or salad.
 Check here to see the list of the best restaurants in Valletta.